 There is no national screening programme for lung cancer in the UK.
-Find out why this is and about research in this area.
+Find out why this is and about research into this subject.

 Find out about the tests used to diagnose lung cancer.

-The stage of a cancer means how big it is and whether it’s spread.
+The stage of a cancer means how big it is and whether it has spread.